Kakure nenbutsu

-Origins
+Kakure nenbutsu (隠れ念仏, "concealed nenbutsu"), kakushi nenbutsu (“hidden nenbutsu”) or Secret Shin, refers to forms of Jōdo Shinshū Buddhism practiced by secret lay groups of Japanese Buddhists.
+These groups developed distinctive ritual practices, initiation procedures, and doctrines that set them apart from temple-centered, institutional Shin Buddhism.
+Although historically viewed as heterodox by the major Shin denominations, these movements preserved a persistent lineage of small, insular communities based on ritual secrecy, and restricted transmission by esoteric teachers.
+Scholarly documentation is scarce; only a handful of modern ethnographies describe their contemporary activities, with Urahōmon being the best-attested surviving example.

+History

 The kakure nenbutsu era began with the ikkō-ikki, violent uprisings of peasants encouraged and organized by the leadership of Jōdo Shinshū splinter group Ikkō-shū.
 The ikkō-ikki were part of a period of political instability in Japan and the threat they posed to samurai leadership was very real.
 In response to the uprisings, in Kyushu all forms of Shinshū were banned.

-Secrecy

-Some peasants who believed in Shinshū began meeting in secret, usually in mountain caves some distance from any inhabited area.
-Others would make secret pilgrimages to temples in neighboring domains.

-Persecution
+Historically, it was practiced most extensively in the Japanese island of Kyushu, in the Hitoyoshi Domain and Satsuma Domain, during a period of religious persecution from 1555 to the declaration of freedom of religion during the Meiji Restoration.
+Some Secret Shin lineages continue to exist in Japan to this day.

 Kakure nenbutsu continued into the Edo period and were persecuted as secret organizations.
 In one instance, 1,700 believers were arrested.
 However, believers remained quite faithful and would send donations in secret to the Hongan-ji temples in Kyoto.
 Some members would appeal to Hongan-ji to help them with preserving orthodoxy.

-Survival

 Some kakure nenbutsu lineages departed from orthodox Shinshū and merged with yamabushi and other secret, esoteric practices.
 These groups, called kayakabe, continued to survive as of 1999, although there were virtually no young members among them.

 The term kakushi nenbutsu (隠し念仏) refers to a different type of "hidden Amida Buddhism" practiced in the Tohoku region.
 Unlike kakure nenbutsu, kakushi nenbutsu still exist today as unregistered religious groups.